ibm-watson-data-lab/sodashboard/README.md

 - PouchDB - an in-browser database that syncs with Cloudant
 - Bootstrap - an HTML/CSS framework for creating responsive websites
 - Vue.js - a framework that moves data between your client-side JavaScript code and the HTML DOM
-- Zepto.js - a super-lightweight jQuery clone
+- jQuery.js - the popular library

 On loading `home.html` the user and Cloudant credentials are loaded from PouchDB (the `_local/user` document) and a two-way "sync" replication is set up between PouchDB and Cloudant.